 The last decade has shown a rapid growth of concern among citizens about privacy.

 Protection of personal data and the right to preserve anonymity are back in the spotlights.
-Policy makers have made every effort to react upon the worry.
+Policy makers have made every effort to react to the worry.
 As a consequence, regulations on data processing are being tightened.

-The European General Data Protection Regulation (GDPR) that will come into force strengthens the position of EU citizens with regard to their data, making tough demands on organisations that collect data and raising financial sanctions on infringing the regulation.
+The European General Data Protection Regulation (GDPR) that will come into force strengthens the position of EU citizens with regard to their data, making tough demands on organizations that collect data and raising financial sanctions on infringing the regulation.
 How will the changes impact data-driven entities?

 Among the ‘civil’ rights to be established by GDPR are:

 - transparency around how these data are processed

 - explicitly object to storage and/or use of one’s data